Data0000001/gant_maker/README.md

 # Gantt Chart Maker

 Paste a table, get a Gantt chart.
-Open it in a browser and it works, including offline.
+Open it in a browser and it works.

 **[Download](https://github.com/Data0000001/gant_maker/releases/latest/download/gantt-chart-maker.html)** — one HTML file, no install.